concretesolutions/modern-js-guide/README.md

 # The Modern JavaScript Guide

 ## About
-The purpose of this guide, is to guide JavaScript developers what topics are important and decide what would be their next step to make in their pursuit for mastering the most popular programming language.
+The purpose of this repo is to guide JavaScript developers what topics are important and decide what would be their next step to make in their pursuit for mastering the most popular programming language.

 We will divide the content in three main categories: